Category Archives: Tony Abbott

 A real green policymaker would audit our temperature records independently.
 How can we be serious about managing Australia’s climate if our records have biased and inexplicable adjustments, that are described as “neutral”?
 Why would anyone who cares about the environment be prepared to accept shoddy data, bugs, and mysterious black box methods that no one can test?

-Put aside her fantasy of creating yet another scientific institution – at the expense to the taxpayer – the necessary competition between scientists has already happened: it’s called the peer-review system.
+Put aside her fantasy of creating yet another scientific institution – at great expense to the taxpayer – the necessary competition between scientists has already happened: it’s called the peer-review system.
 Over 95% of climate scientists agree humanity is changing the atmosphere of the planet.

 Abbott and the LNP have accepted that scientific consensus: which is why the climate sceptic movement is dead.